Strategy Driven Organization Change for Sustainable Profitable Growth

 Uncertainty - Effects of Uncertainty

-The structure and operating principles as well as governance of the organization becomes more complex and critical to manage.
-Structure Alignment problems - the overall strategy not properly aligned (i.e., working) with the current structure; the way people and tasks/work are organized, and roles and responsibilities are assigned to people not aligned with strategy would lead to implementation problems.
-Weak structure can create obstacles to successful implementation manifested in the following ways::
+Structure Alignment problems - the overall strategy not properly aligned (i.e., working) with the current structure; the way people and tasks/work are organized, and roles and responsibilities are assigned to people not aligned with strategy would lead to implementation gap.
+Structure not driven by the strategy can create obstacles to successful implementation manifested in the following ways::

-Organization culture defines the particular way the organization solves problems of survival through adaptation to external environment and internal integration which is supportive of the strategy.
-Weak culture is by definition not supportive of the new strategy and leads to organizational behavior and performance problems that present obstacles and challenges to successful implementation.
-Unsupportive culture is reflected in organizational behavior such as::
+Weak culture is by definition not supportive of the new strategy and leads to organizational behavior and performance problems that present obstacles and challenges to successful implementation. unsupportive culture is reflected in organizational behavior such as::

 Execution requires supportive culture and demands ownership at all levels in the organization including management and workforce.
 People must commit to and own the processes and actions central to effective execution.

 Human resource management is a function concerned with ensuring that the organization obtains and retains the skilled, committed and well-motivated workforce it needs.
-Strategic Human Resource Management is particularly focused on the alignment of human resources as a means of gaining competitive advantage.
-Strategic Human Resource Management is particularly focused on the alignment of human resources as a means of gaining competitive advantage in terms of the adequacy of their knowledge competencies, and skills.
+Strategic Human Resource Management is particularly focused on the alignment of human resources as a means of gaining competitive advantage. in terms of the adequacy of their knowledge competencies, and skills.

 Changing technology can offer major opportunities for improving goal achievement, or threaten the existence of the firm.
 Lack of organizational capability to adapt to technology changes is reflected in the conditions and gaps: